-More than 28 million people in the United States suffer from some degree of hearing loss.
+More than 28 million people in the United States suffer from some degree of hearing loss and other hearing disorders.
 There are numerous factors that can contribute to hearing impairment, from a single traumatic event to chronic or progressive medical conditions.

 An infection, or something even more serious might be the reason behind a persistent ear pain.
 If you experience and ear ache for more than 24 hours, come in and see us for a consultation.
 Prolonged ear infections can result in permanent hearing loss.
 Learn more about Ear Pain and what might be causing it here.